Seednode/docker-nginx-rtmp/README.md

 If a registry is specified, the built images will be pushed to it once the build is finished.

-If you would like images to also be tagged as "latest", you can specify "LATEST=yes" as an environment variable:
+If you would like images to also be tagged as `latest`, you can specify `LATEST=yes` as an environment variable:

 `LATEST=yes ./build.sh`